lightspeedwp/lsx-mega-menus/README.md

 ## Changelog

+### 1.2.2
+* Dev - Added in a parameter to the widget args, to allow widget template to know when it is a menu loading it.

 ### 1.2.1
 * Dev - Adding full width style when option is active.
 * Dev - Added in a shortcode option to link the widget titles.